Arpan-Roy-1993/Vector-Space-Modelling-of-images-and-videos/vector-space-modelling-of-images-and-videos/Phase 1/README.md

 #### Directory Structure:
 The project directory structure has the following directories:
 	1. "resources" - contains the text files that constitute the data set.
-	2. "scripts" - contains command line interface along with the other supporting scripts needed for the successful execution of the project.
+	2. "scripts" - contains supporting scripts needed for the successful execution of the project.

 #### Execution Steps:
 ```